Raunaksingh100/Raunaksingh-hacktober-2020/README.md

  ![poster](https://github.com/Raunaksingh100/Raunaksingh-hacktober-2020/blob/master/2020.PNG)

 # Why hacktober?
-Hacktober main motto was to give programmers a new way.
+The main motto of Hacktober was to give programmers a new way.
 Hacktober is organized every year.
 The another main motto is if you didn't win you learn something new
 # What is Hacktoberfest?
 Hacktoberfest® is open to everyone in our global community.
 Whether you’re a developer, student learning to code, event host,